ethereum/consensus-specs/specs/simpleserialize.md

 ## About

-`SimpleSerialize` was first proposed by Vitalik Buterin as the serializaiton protocol for use in the Ethereum 2.0 Beacon Chain.
+`SimpleSerialize` was first proposed by Vitalik Buterin as the serialization protocol for use in the Ethereum 2.0 Beacon Chain.

 The core feature of `ssz` is the simplicity of the serialization with low